altruios/namshubettulpa/public/namshubettuple/reset-2.md

 ~They walked in silence for a time.~
 ~Martha attempted to execise the ghost of a pain forgotten by rubbing at her eye.~ ~It was mildly successful.~
-"it’s dormant, it’s not gone...
+"It’s dormant, it’s not gone...
 I just took out the internal triggers.
 It’s backup plan if it got removed...
 But Martha, there’s more...